 If you – or your children – are yearning for a taste of home, you are sure to find it in a corner of Ao Nang.
-Scandi natives can head to Blue Mango opposite Krabi Resort, which serves a small Swedish menu including pytt i panna meatballs and plank steak, as well as good Swedish pizza (don’t knock it until you have tried it!); or Jeanette’s, another Swedish restaurant on the beachfront, which also has live music at the weekends; Swiss people will find their rösti and schnitzel in Wanna’s Place (which is also the place to try a Thai massaman curry); Germans can get a meat and potato fix in Divers’ Inn; while Dutch tourists should head to the tiny Poppy’s for authentic kroket and other delicacies.
+Scandi natives can head to Blue Mango opposite Krabi Resort, which serves a small Swedish menu including pytt i panna meatballs and plank steak, as well as good Swedish-style pizza (super thin crust); or Jeanette’s, another Swedish restaurant on the beachfront, which also has live music at the weekends; Swiss people will find their rösti and schnitzel in Wanna’s Place (which is also the place to try a Thai massaman curry); Germans can get a meat and potato fix in Divers’ Inn; while Dutch tourists should head to the tiny Poppy’s for authentic kroket and other delicacies.

 Gringos in the new “Walking street” on the corner of Phra Nang Inn, offers decent (though not great) Tex-Mex food and is run by the same Finnish – Thai team as the always crowded international beach front restaurant, A-ning.
 The sports bar and grill, TJ’s, next door to Starbucks.
 TJ’s also does great burgers, and has regular BBQ buffet nights, where you can catch a game on the big screen.